raymondji/commitstack/README.md

 ## Getting started

 The commitstack binary is named `git-stack`.
-Git offers a handy built-in trick allowing binaries named `git-<foo>` to be invoked as git subcommands, so commitstack can be invoked as `git stack`.
+Git offers a handy trick allowing binaries named `git-<foo>` to be invoked as git subcommands, so commitstack can be invoked as `git stack`.

 commitstack needs a Gitlab/Github personal access token in order to manage MRs/PRs for you.
 To set this up:
 ```